M4S73RMIND/ExtendedDebuffs/README.md

 # ExtendedDebuffs
-Tracks debuffs on the raid unit frames (requires the option "keep groups together")
+Tracks debuffs on the raid unit frames (requires that the option "keep groups together" is enabled)